Trusted WordPress tutorials, when you need them most.

 However, if your theme still uses a static, plain search form, then you can use this tutorial to make it more user-friendly.

-That being said, let’s look at how to easily add the search toggle effect in WordPress.
+With that in mind, let’s look at how to easily add the search toggle effect in WordPress and make your site more interactive!

-Note: This tutorial is for medium and advanced-level users as it requires some basic understanding of HTML / CSS.
+Note: This tutorial best suits intermediate and advanced-level WordPress users as it requires some basic understanding of HTML / CSS.

 Adding a Search Toggle Effect in WordPress